 Seminars in this Summer Session on Environmental Law can be taken for law school credit or for Continuing Legal Education (CLE) credit.
 A Certificate of Attendance will be presented to those who do not wish to take them for academic credit.
 The credits can also be used toward an LL.M. degree from the Washington College of Law.

 The Summer Session on Environmental Law covers a wide-range of environmental law topics.
-The following seminars will be held during the 2016 Summer Session and are indicative of seminars that may be held in the 2017 Summer Session, however, that is not guaranteed.
+The following seminars were held during the 2016 Summer Session and are indicative of seminars that may be held in the 2017 Summer Session, however, that is not guaranteed.
 Information about what will be offered will be updated as soon as it is available!

 - International Biodiversity and Wildlife Law, David Downes;

 - International Institutions and Environmental Protection, David Hunter;

 - International Climate Change Negotiations and Law; Eliza Northrop

 - Development Finance and the Environment, Charles Di Leva; and

 - Trade and Environment in the Americas (see below)

 Special Seminar: Trade and Environment in the Americas

-Registration for Summer 2016 is closed!
-If you have questions about participating in the 2017 Summer Session, please email firstname.lastname@example.org!
+Registration for Summer 2017 will be available in early 2017!
+If you have questions about participating in the Summer Session, please email email@example.com!